 Time for more water, so we head to our home away from home and repeat the morning’s beach routine.
 After a fish fry overlooking the water, we stroll down the street to catch the Min-Aqua Bats water ski show.
 An exquisite pink sunset over Minocqua Lake caps off a happy Day One.

-On Day Two, the early risers sneak out for a quick dip before we pile into the car for the short drive to Wildwood Wildlife Park.
+On Day Two, the early risers sneak out for a quick dip before we pile into the car for the short drive to Minocqua Zoo.
 Kids love being up close and personal with the animals, and there are enough activities to keep them happy for days — a paddle boat adventure, safari train, nature trail boardwalk and more.
 We catch our breath over lunch at the Hungry Bear Hut or the new Jambo Hut (lunch with a giraffe!).

 By mid-afternoon, it’s time for more rigorous recreation.
 We rent stand up paddle boards and kayaks, and paddle through glittering sun diamonds dancing across Minocqua Lake.

 Clouds gather on Day Three as we head into town for a hearty breakfast.
 We seize the grayish day for shopping at our favorite boutiques.
 Downtown Minocqua offers shopping for just about anything … from antiques to home décor, to beautiful jewelry, and both casual and upscale fashion.

 Hooray!
 The sun’s back out.
 Time to regroup.
 We grab lunch on the fly, rent bikes and hit the Bearskin Trail.
 This old railroad bed is now part of Wisconsin’s Aldo Leopold Legacy Trail System.
 It starts in Minocqua and follows the Bearskin Creek some 18 miles south, crossing so much water that there are 13 trestles along its length.
 A state trail pass is required for bikers over 16 (dnr.wi.gov/topic/parks/trailpass.html).